name-not-found/Transferencia-Radiativa/README.md

 ## Methodology

-To perform this task, we used the **radiative transfer equation** define as:
+To perform this task, we used the **radiative transfer equation** defined as:

 ![Radiative transfer Eq](img/rte.gif)